 - Oppose efforts to implement association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for women-owned businesses that already struggle to offer health coverage.
 Additionally, AHPs may not cover preexisting conditions, putting women entrepreneurs and their employees at even greater risk.

 - Address the rising costs of prescription drugs.

-Retirement, paid family and medical leave and additional benefits
+Support paid family and medical leave, retirement, and additional benefits

 For women small business owners to succeed, they must be equipped with the right tools to do so, including access to benefits that provide affordable childcare and support during times of sickness, family planning and retirement.
 This is critical as two-thirds of women are the breadwinners or co-breadwinners of their families, but historically have had significantly less in retirement savings due to the wealth gap.
 Implementing federal benefit programs would also ensure women small businesses are on a level playing field with larger, male-owned companies.

 - Support federal and state efforts to establish publicly-administered retirement savings programs ("Secure Choice") programs to help more women-owned small businesses who are less likely to have a retirement plan.
 Also allow independent entrepreneurs to access Secure Choice programs understanding many freelancers and self-employed individuals are women and may be unable to access traditional retirement benefits.